 Don’t forget the serving glasses for your smoothie!

-Tip: Using a high-powered blender is extremely helpful to ensure that the oats are completely broken down to create a thick, and creamy, smoothie consistency.
+Tip: Using a high-powered blender is extremely helpful to ensure that the oats are completely broken down to create a thick, creamy, smoothie consistency.

 Storage Tips

-However, if you do manage to have leftovers feel free to store the left over smoothie in a sealed ice cube tray for up to 3 months, for easy blending and serving in the future.
+However, if you do manage to have leftovers, feel free to store the leftover smoothie in a sealed ice cube tray for up to 3 months, for easy blending and serving in the future.

 Top tips

-- Using a high-powered blender is extremely helpful to ensure that the oats are completely broken down to create a thick, and creamy, smoothie consistency.
+- Using a high-powered blender is extremely helpful to ensure that the oats are completely broken down to create a thick, creamy, smoothie consistency.

 - Don’t skip the sea salt!
 It creates the perfect salty, sweet treat!